Email Marketing Metrics Overview

 5. Metric Calculation: Brew aggregates these complaints to calculate your spam complaint rate and provides alerts if rates approach concerning thresholds.

-Aim to keep your spam complaint rate below 0.1%.
-If it exceeds 0.2%, Brew may temporarily suspend sending to protect your sender reputation.
+Aim to keep your spam complaint rate below 0.08%.
+This is the threshold at which Brew may temporarily suspend your account to protect your sender reputation and the deliverability of the platform.

 Unsubscribe Rate